 Who invented cork?

-Cork has been used by humans for over 5,000 years and has been known since antiquity.
-Ancient civilisations such as the Ancient Egyptians and the Greeks used cork as a flotation device, a bottle lid and even had medicinal properties including hair loss treatments.
+Humans have used cork for more than 5,000 years and it’s been known since antiquity.
+Ancient civilisations such as the Ancient Egyptians and the Greeks used cork as a flotation device, a bottle lid and even for medicinal purposes including hair loss treatments.

-Although we have no idea who first invented cork as a material, it is believed that the famous Benedictine monk Dom Pérignon devised the first cork stopper to seal his bottles of champagne.
+Although we have no idea who first invented cork as a material, it’s believed that the famous Benedictine monk Dom Pérignon devised the first cork stopper to seal his bottles of champagne.

 How is cork made?

-From here, it will be made into a product such as flooring, shoes, insulation and of course stoppers for drinks like wine.
+- Planks are made into a product such as flooring, shoes, insulation, and stoppers for drinks bottles like wine.

-The final product of cork is predominantly made up of suberin cells that are structured in a hexagonal honeycomb shape.
-These complex fatty acids are filled with an air-like gas which accounts for 90% of its total volume.
+- The final product of cork is made up of suberin cells that are structured in a hexagonal honeycomb shape.
+These complex fatty acids are filled with an air-like gas that accounts for 90% of its total volume.
 Cork has a low thermal conductivity, with a density of about 200 kg/m3.

 How do you dispose of cork?

-Cork is a naturally occurring, organic material – which means that it is usually not included with other recyclables like plastic.
-Generally speaking, you can dispose of cork in a few different ways:
+Cork is a naturally occurring, organic material – which means it’s not usually included with other recyclables like plastic.
+You can dispose of cork in a few different ways:

-• Upcycling: Upcycling has grown in popularity over the years and is an excellent way to dispose of cork.
-Many upcyclers will use cork as a material to create new items, so they will gladly take it off your hands.
+- Upcycling – Upcycling has grown in popularity over the years and is an excellent way to dispose of cork.
+Many upcyclers use cork as a material to create new items, so they’ll happily take it off your hands.

-• Use a cork dropbox: There are a handful of companies that offer natural cork recycling dropboxes in supermarkets.
+- Use a cork drop box – A handful of companies offer natural cork recycling drop boxes in supermarkets.

-• Sell your cork: Many artisans use cork to make all sorts of products, and they are happy to pay for used cork.
+- Sell your cork – Many artisans use cork to make all sorts of products, and they’re happy to pay for used cork.

-• Composting: Cork is organic which makes it an excellent compostable material.
-Throw your used cork in the compost pile and it will naturally break down over time.
+- Composting – Cork is organic, which makes it an excellent compostable material.
+Chop up and throw your used cork in the compost pile and it will naturally break down over time.

-• Use it as plant feed: If you are an avid gardener, you can grind up cork and use it as a fertilizer.
-It is particularly beneficial for orchids and improves drainage in pots, too.
+- Use it as plant feed – If you’re an avid gardener, you can grind up cork and use it as a fertiliser.
+It’s particularly beneficial for orchids and improves drainage in pots, too.

 Are there alternatives to cork?

 Cork is a useful material that is environmentally friendly and sustainable.
-As a result of this, it is usually a primary choice for products like bottle stoppers.
+As a result of this, it’s usually a primary choice for products like bottle stoppers.
 There are alternatives available such as artificial cork bottle stoppers, which are less expensive but also less sustainable for the environment.

-Portugal is the worlds biggest producer of cork, with over 2.2 million hectares of cork forest covering the country.
+- Portugal is the world’s biggest producer of cork, with over 2 million hectares of cork forest covering the country.
 Around one-third of the world’s cork comes from Portugal.